Skip to the content

 However, this will not apply if the person you are paying is a close relative of either yourself or the person you are looking after (a close relative is a spouse, partner or civil partner, parent, son, daughter, brother or sister).

-Occupational or personal pensions do not count as earnings and you can be paid Carer’s Allowance in addition to these.
-However, if you get extra Carer’s Allowance for your partner, their occupational/personal pension could affect this extra amount.
+Note: However occupational or personal pensions do not count as earnings and you can be paid Carer’s Allowance in addition to these.
+If you get extra Carer’s Allowance for your partner though, their occupational/personal pension could affect this extra amount.

 If you have taxable income